realvnc-labs/tacoscript/README.md

 The above examples show some use cases for this parameter.
 In the first one we execute the command `service myservice start` only if we detect that there are no critical logs.
 A typical use case is to stop an endless startup loop for a service when we detect some critical logs from it.

 The second example demonstrates a check for some required configs.
 If tacoscript detects any missing config from the list, it will send an email to the server's adminstrator.

+### Known limitations
+- to use shell pipes, redirects or glob expands, please specify a `shell` parameter
+- `user` parameter will require sudo rights for tacoscript, in Windows this parameter is ignored
+- if you use cmd.run tasks in Windows, you'd better specify the shell parameter as `cmd.exe`, otherwise you will get errors like:
+    `exec: "xxx": executable file not found in %PATH%`

+## Development instructions

+### You can run unit-tests as:

+    make test

+### Execute static code analytic tools

+1. Install golangci-lint using instructions from [this site](https://golangci-lint.run/usage/install/)

+2. Run the tool

+    make sca

+### Compile tacoscript binary for your host OS

+    make build

+### Compile tacoscript binary for Windows

+    make build-win